The Fiscal Year (FY) 2021 annual report for the U.S. Army Regional Environmental and Energy Offices (REEOs) is now available.

 - Monitoring and reporting on state legislative and regulatory activities that could affect installations’ abilities to perform their missions.

-- Engaging state legislators, federal and state regulators, and non-governmental organizations to advance Army and DOD interests.
+- Engaging with state legislators and regulators to advance Army and DOD interests.

-- Sustaining military readiness by maintaining strategic partnerships with state and federal agencies.
+- Building strategic partnerships with state and federal agencies and nongovernmental organizations.

-In FY20, the REEOs reviewed more than 16,000 legislative actions and more than 3,200 regulatory actions and engaged more than 200 state and federal agencies.
+In FY21, the REEOs reviewed more than 17,000 legislative actions and more than 3,100 regulatory actions and engaged more than 200 state and federal agencies.

-Read more about the REEOs’ FY20 accomplishments in their annual report, which can be accessed at:
+Read more about the REEOs’ FY21 accomplishments in their annual report, which can be accessed at: